InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 a specific brain imaging modality.
 **Tutorial** sessions share how to work with open source registration tools, open access datasets, or neurodata archives.
-**Birds-of-a-Feather (BOF) Breakout** sessions enable parties interested in collaborating to come discuss and work on relevant topics.
+**Birds-of-a-Feather (BOF) Breakout** sessions enable participants interested in collaborating to work on relevant topics.

-## Logistics
+## When, where, how much?

 - **Dates:** Monday, April 4th - Thursday, April 7th, 2022